9.2 Key concepts: genetics, HIV structure and life cycle

 However, if it changed ‘2 eggs’ to ‘20 eggs’ it would be a mess.

 With HIV, some changes are important and some make no noticeable difference.
-Sometimes, one change affect the way a drug works.
+Sometimes, one change affects the way a drug works.

 The lack of proof reading, together with the vast amount of new viruses produced each day, makes it likely that at least one HIV mutation will be produced in every cycle (when not on treatment).